 Enhance the national protection system to prevent and respond to human rights violations arising from harmful traditional practices including through the strengthening of the legal framework and access to justice.
 Such steps should ensure access to justice for women by removing social, economic, institutional and cultural barriers to women and girls accessing formal justice system

-Enhance, within the national protection system, access for victims to medical services, and psychosocial counseling, and provide protection services for victims and potential victims, including relocating them outside of their immediate communities if there is reason to believe they are unsafe there.

 Seek technical assistance for the implementation of these recommendations.

 To the Ministry of Internal Affairs: